 When a student moves into the Annville-Cleona School District, the process of identification varies.
 Gifted Individualized Education Plans (GIEP’s) written by other districts in Pennsylvania will be honored and either implemented or modified as needed to best meet the needs of the students in the Annville-Cleona School District.
 Students with identification as gifted in another state may need to undergo screening with the school counselor and/or evaluation with the school psychologist and will need to meet the criteria for identification as set by the school district, in accordance with Pennsylvania’s Chapter16 Regulations.

 Once a student is identified as gifted, a GIEP team will be convened to develop an individualized plan to address the student’s needs.
 The team generally consists of the child’s regular classroom teacher(s), the gifted support teacher, school psychologist, and a building administrator.

-Questions regarding screening, evaluation, eligibility, due process rights, or provision of gifted education services may be directed to the school principal or the Director of Special Education.
+Questions regarding screening, evaluation, eligibility, due process rights, or provision of gifted education services may be directed to the school principal or the Director of Student Services.